-Orlando Sex Crime Defense Lawyer
+Sex Crime Defense Lawyers in Orlando, Florida

 Our Orlando sex crime defense lawyers understand that all criminal offenses should be taken seriously in Florida.
 Sex crimes, however, should be given particular weight, as they come with severe consequences, including not only jail time, but also potential registration on the national sex offender registry.
 These penalties can make it difficult to find employment, secure housing, or relocate for job or educational opportunities.
 Registration also comes with serious repercussions for a defendant’s personal reputation, so it is critical to raise a strong defense when accused of this type of offense.
 For help planning your own defense against allegations of involvement in a sex crime, you should consider contacting an Orlando sex crime defense attorney who is familiar with both state and federal law and can help ensure that your rights and interests are protected.

 The sex crime attorneys here at Musca Law represent people who have been accused of all sorts of sexually motivated crimes, from misdemeanor solicitation or prostitution cases to felony sexual battery and child pornography cases.
 We understand that being accused of a sex crime does not necessarily mean that you are guilty.
 Our Orlando sex crimes defense attorneys have years of trial experience, an impressive amount of legal knowledge, and a clear understanding of prosecution tactics.
 We will thoroughly examine your case and look for errors in statements which may indicate a consensual act or a false accusation.
 If you have been charged with or are under investigation for this type of crime, contact us today so that we can start mounting your defense.
 Call our Orlando law offices today to schedule a free, confidential, no-obligation consultation with one of our qualified Florida criminal defense attorneys.